Free Discontinuity Regression: With an Application to the Economic Effects of Internet Shutdowns: Application: The Economic Effects of Internet Shutdowns in India

-In addition, several other Rajasthan districts shut down their telecom services without official warning, leaving an estimated 25 million people affected \citep{yeung2021internet}.
-The lack of clarity around which areas would be affected induced jumps in the mobile signal at unknown locations.
-Furthermore, while the telecom circle (also known as License Service Area) for Rajasthan state does roughly overlap with the state boundaries, mobile device connectivity is a diffuse process that is in no way guaranteed to overlap with administrative boundaries, as it is determined by the interplay of service providers, points of connection (telecom masts), and points of contact (mobile phones).
-As a result, the September 26 shutdown is marked by uncertainty in both the precise set of districts as well as which areas within each district were exposed to the shutdown.

-At the same time, those areas that were exposed to the shutdown were disconnected completely, as local governments effectively exercised total control over the service providers.
-Those, in turn, can implement the shutdown at the point of contact (the mobile phone), not just the transmission points (the masts).
-This implies that the signal disruption induced discontinuities because individuals could not connect to other masts outside the shutdown area.
-Together, these factors generated unknown, discontinuous jumps in mobile connectivity.
+Several other districts also cut telecom services without notice, ultimately affecting an estimated 25 million people \citep{yeung2021internet}.
+Because the Rajasthan telecom circle does not perfectly align with administrative boundaries, and connectivity depends on how cell towers, service providers, and mobile devices interact, it was unclear which districts—and what parts of those districts—would be affected.
+Where the shutdown was enforced, it was complete, as local governments compelled providers to disable both transmission (cell towers) and point-of-contact (mobile phones).
+This meant users could not connect to towers outside the shutdown area, inducing discontinuous drops in connectivity.

-Although the shutdown only targeted mobile connectivity, this was in effect equivalent to a near-complete shutdown of the internet, as Wi-Fi made up only 0.08\% of wireless connectivity in India in 2022, while only 3.74\% of total internet subscribers had wired connections \citep{trai2023indian}.
-This near-total internet shutdown affected the economy through a variety of channels.
-It was estimated to have led to the closure of 80,000 shops in Jaipur, Rajasthan's capital, alone \citep{economist_shutdowns}.
-Many shops and restaurants rely on United Payments Interface, an Indian mobile payments platform, or similar platforms such as Google Pay, to process payments.
-Cash payments are commonly accepted, though less preferred: the ubiquity of mobile payments means few people carry cash, and even very small transactions are settled with mobile payments \citep{nyt_mobile_payments}.
-As a result, many ATMs were reported to have run dry during similar shutdown episodes \citep{jaipur_shutdown}.
-Moreover, a large share of retail and hospitality sales that happen through mobile applications get disrupted by shutdowns.
+Although the shutdown technically targeted mobile services, it effectively amounted to a near-complete internet blackout.
+In 2022, Wi-Fi accounted for just 0.08\% of wireless connectivity in India, and only 3.74\% of internet subscribers had wired connections \citep{trai2023indian}.
+This disruption reverberated through the economy.
+In Jaipur alone, 80,000 shops reportedly closed \citep{economist_shutdowns}, due to the ubiquity of mobile-based payment systems like UPI or Google Pay.
+Although cash is accepted, it is less convenient in a system where even small transactions often rely on mobile platforms \citep{nyt_mobile_payments}, leading many ATMs to run dry during similar shutdowns \citep{jaipur_shutdown}.
+A large share of retail, hospitality, and mobile-app-based transactions also ground to a halt.